CUNY-CL/yoyodyne/README.md

 #### Optimization

 Yoyodyne requires an optimizer and an learning rate scheduler.
-The default optimizer isv `yoyodyne.optimizers.Adam`, and the default scheduler is `yoyodyne.schedulers.Dummy`, which keeps learning rate fixed at its initial value and takes no explicit configuration arguments.
+The default optimizer is `yoyodyne.optimizers.Adam`, and the default scheduler is `yoyodyne.schedulers.Dummy`, which keeps learning rate fixed at its initial value and takes no explicit configuration arguments.